rdov/rdov.github.io/rdov_whitepaper.md

 permalink: /
 ---

-*A business model for sustainable R & D of open source projects.*
+*A business model for sustainable R&D of open source projects.*

 Research & Develop Open Ventures or RDOV is a business model centered around the open source developer and ensuring economic viability for the project though balanced incentives.
 By using an open source licence then agressively establishing an incubator for direct and indirect applications of their project, a developer can lead rather than monopolize the market.
 This mixture of free and open use of an idea with strategic leverage of the inventor's position should allow for a more fair and effecient outcome than either the closed or open R&D models in practice today.